-Gregory Gentile.
+• Gregory Gentile.
 Mr. Gentile has served as our Chief Financial Officer, Chief Compliance Officer and Secretary since our inception.
-Mr. Gentile also serves as Partner, Credit Portfolio Manager, Chief Financial Officer and Chief Compliance Officer of our Adviser, and Chief Financial Officer of Silver Spike Acquisition Corp. and Silver Spike Acquisition Corp.
+Mr. Gentile also serves as Partner, Credit Portfolio Manager, Chief Financial Officer and Chief Compliance Officer of our Adviser, and Chief Financial Officer of Silver Spike Acquisition Corp.
 II.
+From 2019 to June 2021, Mr. Gentile also served as Chief Financial Officer of Silver Spike Acquisition Corp.
 Prior to joining our Adviser, Mr. Gentile was Chief Executive Officer of GMG Investment Advisors, LLC, an investment management company, from 2010 to 2018.
 From 2008 to 2009, Mr. Gentile served as Managing Director of Barclays Capital, an investment bank.
 Prior to joining Barclays Capital, Mr. Gentile was a Managing Director at Lehman Brothers, where he was employed from 1997 until 2008.
 Mr. Gentile received a bachelor's degree in management from the Massachusetts Institute of Technology, where he graduated in 1997.